jessicadoanes/VBAHW2/README.md

 ## RESULTS

-* Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows:
+* My solution returns the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

 ![hard_solution](/result1.png)